 - a.
-The development will include a total of 254 parking spaces (111 surface spaces and 143 below grade structured parking).
-The minimum requirements for the Property is 161 parking spaces (78 commercial + 83 residential). - b.
+The development will include a total of 254 parking spaces (111 surface spaces and 143 below grade structured parking), which far exceeds the minimum parking requirements for the Property of 161 parking spaces (78 commercial + 83 residential). - b.
 On-street parking currently exists along Berkshire and Staff is unable to restrict future residents and visitors of the proposed development from using that parking.
-However, as indicated above, the Applicant will provide parking to accommodate the uses proposed onsite.
+However, as indicated above, the Applicant will provide adequate parking to accommodate the uses proposed onsite.